 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-New York’s District Courts are located in the five western towns of Suffolk County and Nassau County.
+The State's District Courts are located in the five western towns of Suffolk County and Nassau County.
 This limited jurisdiction court handles arraignments for people accused of felonies and misdemeanors along with other small crimes like traffic tickets and local ordinance violations.
 District Courts also handle some civil suits with amounts up to $15,000 and small claims of up to $5,000.
 These courts only handle issues with penalties of a term of imprisonment of no more than one year.
 The District Courts also resolve landlord/tenant issues (evictions) and commercial small claims.

-The New York Surrogate’s Court acts as a probate court for the state.
+The NY Surrogate’s Court acts as a probate court for the state.
 They operate outside the New York City limits in counties all over the state.
-They sometimes use juries, and sometimes a judge will oversee the court case.
+They sometimes use juries, and sometimes a judge will oversee the case.
 These courts have jurisdiction over cases involving adoption, wills, estates, guardianships, conservatorships, and other probate-related issues.
 Their main goal is to handle the affairs of decedents.
 The NYCOURTS.GOV website has a listing of each county in the state, and users can click each one to find the closest Surrogate’s Court in their area.